tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-jose-pqc-hybrid-hpke.md

   The key type parameter MUST be present and set to "AKP".

 - alg (Algorithm)
-  The algorithm parameter MUST be present and it MUST represent the X-Wing algorithm, as defined in {{IANA}}.
+  The algorithm parameter MUST be present and MUST represent the X-Wing algorithm, as defined in {#XWING}.
+X-Wing algorithms are those registered in the "JSON Web Signature and Encryption Algorithms" and "COSE Algorithms" registries, derived from the KEM identifier in the HPKE IANA registry.

 - pub (Public Key)
-  The public key parameter MUST be present and contain the public key material in a format defined by the "AKP" key type.
+  The public key parameter MUST be present and MUST contain the X-Wing encapsulation key (pk) as defined in Section 5.2 of {{?I-D.connolly-cfrg-xwing-kem}}.
+When represented as a JWK, this value MUST be base64url-encoded.

 - priv (Private Key)
-  The private key parameter MUST be present and contain the private key material in a format defined by the "AKP" key type.
+  The private key parameter MUST be present and MUST contain the X-Wing decapsulation key (sk) as defined in Section 5.2 of {{?I-D.connolly-cfrg-xwing-kem}}.
+When represented as a JWK, this value MUST be base64url-encoded.

 ### Example